suechae/jekyllsuechae/_posts/2016-05-25-Example-theophylline.md

 ---
-layout: post
-title: "First Commit"
+title: "First one."
+layout: single
+excerpt: "This is my first commit."
+sitemap: false
 ---
 Hi, all.

 I'm Sue.